Comprehensive Mailchimp Review: Is It the Right Tool?

 It offers audience management but lacks deeper features like lead scoring, full customer relationship tracking, or advanced pipeline management.

-For businesses that need a more sophisticated CRM solution to handle sales and customer interactions, Mailchimp may not provide the full suite of tools needed, requiring integration with a separate CRM for deeper functionality.
+For businesses that need a more sophisticated CRM solution for sales and customer interactions, Mailchimp may not offer the full suite of tools, requiring integration with a separate CRM for deeper functionality.

 8. Limited A/B Testing Capabilities On Lower Plans

-A/B testing is a potential feature for optimizing email campaigns, but it’s restricted to higher-tier Mailchimp plans.
+A/B testing is a feature for optimizing email campaigns, but it’s available only on higher-tier Mailchimp plans.
 Basic and free plans have limited A/B testing options, so you can't thoroughly test variables like content, subject lines, or sending times without upgrading.

 This can frustrate businesses that want to optimize their campaigns and make data-driven decisions.
 Advanced testing features may be crucial for improving campaign performance at scale.